ToshioCP/Gobject-tutorial/src/sec6.src.md

 ### Initialization process of TNumberClass

+Because TNumber is an abstract object, you cannot instantiate it directly.
+And you cannot create the TNumber class as well.
+But when you create its descendant instance, TNumber class is made and initialized.
+First call for `g_object_new (T_TYPE_INT, ...)` or `g_object_new (T_TYPE_DOUBLE, ...)` creates and initializes TNumberClass if the class doesn't exist.
+After that, TIntClass or TDoubleClass is created and followed by the creation for TInt or TDouble instance respectively.

+And the initialization process for the TNumber class is as follows.

 1. GObjectClass has been initialized before the function `main` starts.
-2. First call for `g_object_new (T_TYPE_INT, ...)` or `g_object_new (T_TYPE_DOUBLE, ...)` initializes TNumberClass.
-Because TNumber is an abstract object, it cannot be instantiated.
-Instead, its child object, TInt or TDouble, can be instantiated.
-And when a child is instantiated for the first time, TNumberClass is initialized before the child is initialized.
-And the initialization process is as follows.
-3. Memory is allocated for TNumberClass.
+2. Memory is allocated for TNumberClass.
-4. The parent (GObjectClass) part of the class is copied from GObjectClass.
+3. The parent (GObjectClass) part of the class is copied from GObjectClass.
-5. `t_number_class_init` is called to initialize TNumberClass.
+4. The class initialization function `t_number_class_init` is called.
-This includes initializing pointers to class method handlers and a default signal handler.
+It initializes class methods (Pointers to the class methods) and a default signal handler.

 The diagram below shows the process.